Veritext CLE Webinar | For Attorneys & Paralegals:

 Share this page:

-* The following states have approved this Veritext course for webinar CLE instruction: Alabama, California, Delaware, Florida, Georgia, Illinois, Indiana, Kansas, Minnesota, Missouri, Nevada, New Jersey, Ohio*, Pennsylvania, South Carolina, Tennessee, Texas, Virginia, Washington.
-Applications are pending in the following states: Colorado, Mississippi, North Carolina, Oregon, Wisconsin*.
+* The following states have approved this Veritext course for webinar CLE instruction: Alabama, Arizona, California, Colorado, Connecticut, Delaware, Florida, Georgia, Illinois, Indiana, Kansas, Minnesota, Missouri, Mississippi, Nevada, New Jersey, North Carolina, Ohio*, Pennsylvania, South Carolina, Tennessee, Texas, Virginia, Washington.
+Applications are pending in the following states: Oregon, Wisconsin*.

 * Approved for 0.2 Ethics credit in Colorado.
 Not approved for Ethics credit in Ohio or Wisconsin.
 In Ohio, approved for Attorney Professional Conduct credit.
 In Wisconsin, approved for Law Practice Management credit.